The-Heidi-Suite/heidi.microservices/CONTRIBUTING.md

 # Update package.json and imports
 # Add to nest-cli.json
-# Add to docker-compose files
+# Add to docker compose files
 ```

 ### 3. New Shared Library